-\paragraph{Circular scale spaces -- the uniqueness of the wrapped Gaussian.} In this paper we give an affirmative answer to this question.
+\textit{Circular scale spaces -- The uniqueness of the wrapped Gaussian.} In this paper, we give an affirmative answer to this question.
 Let

 be the wrapped Gaussian kernel (on the circle) with bandwidth $h>0$ where $\phi$ denotes the standard normal density.
 We will show that the wrapped Gaussian is the only circular causal kernel.
 Therefore, from this perspective it can be viewed as the most natural analog to the normal density on the real line.
 This result requires some preparation.
-We will \begin{itemize} \item[1)] propose circular scale space axiomatics and discuss its relationships to circular variation and mode reducing properties, \item[2)] show that under reasonable assumptions the wrapped Gaussian kernel gives the one and only semi-group guaranteeing causality. \end{itemize} This will then allow us to \begin{itemize} \item[3)] assess asymptotically the statistical significance of shape features obtained from the WiZer, \item[4)] and to infer persistence over smoothing scales of shape features. \end{itemize}
+We will: \begin{longlist}[(1)] \item[(1)] propose circular scale space axiomatics and discuss its relationships to circular variation and mode reducing properties, \item[(2)] show that under reasonable assumptions the wrapped Gaussian kernel gives the one and only semigroup guaranteeing causality. \end{longlist} This will then allow us to: \begin{longlist}[(3)] \item[(3)] assess asymptotically the statistical significance of shape features obtained from the WiZer, \item[(4)] and to infer persistence over smoothing scales of shape features. \end{longlist}